 We judged the quality of the evidence from this review to be of low to very low quality, depending on the outcome measured.

-While Niprisan® appeared to be safe and effective in reducing severe painful crises over a six-month follow-up period, further trials are required to assess its role in the management of people with sickle cell disease and the results of its multicentre trials are awaited.
-Currently no conclusions can be made regarding the efficacy of Ciklavit®.
-Based on the published results for Niprisan® and in view of the limitations in data collection and analysis of both trials, phytomedicines may have a potential beneficial effect in reducing painful crises in sickle cell disease.
+While Niprisan® appeared to be safe and effective in reducing severe painful crises over a six-month follow-up period, further trials are required to assess its role in managing people with SCD and the results of its multicentre trials are awaited.
+Currently, no conclusions can be made regarding the efficacy of Ciklavit® and the powdered root extract of Pfaffia paniculata in managing SCD.
+Based on the published results for Niprisan® and in view of the limitations in data collection and analysis of the three trials, phytomedicines may have a potential beneficial effect in reducing painful crises in SCD.
 This needs to be further validated in future trials.
-More trials are required on the safety and efficacy of phytomedicines used in managing sickle cell disease.
+More trials with improved study design and data collection are required on the safety and efficacy of phytomedicines used in managing SCD.

 Sickle cell disease, a common recessively inherited haemoglobin disorder, affects people from sub-Saharan Africa, the Middle East, Mediterranean basin, Indian subcontinent, Caribbean and South America.
 It is associated with complications and a reduced life expectancy.
 Phytomedicines (medicine derived from plants in their original state) encompass many of the plant remedies from traditional healers which the populations most affected would encounter.
 Laboratory research and limited clinical trials have suggested positive effects of phytomedicines both in vivo and in vitro.
 However, there has been little systematic appraisal of their benefits.
-This is an update of a Cochrane Review first published in 2004, and updated in 2010, 2013, and 2015.
+This is an updated version of a previously published Cochrane Review.

 To assess the benefits and risks of phytomedicines in people with sickle cell disease of all types, of any age, in any setting.